Tasmanian Dog Training Club Inc. Track & Search Trials

 Note: Other Tasmanian dog training clubs also hold track and search trials during the winter months – these are advertised in the Dogs Tasmania Gazette.

 The principles of track & search are the same as for tracking.
-A track is laid by a tracklayer by walking a designated track for a distance of between 800 and 1200 metres, while in tests 1 to 4 dropping personal articles such as gloves, key ring, etc. on the track for your dog to find.
+A track is laid by a tracklayer by walking a designated track for a distance of between 800 and 1200 metres.
 After the appropriate time has elapsed (from test 1 minimum 1 hour to test 10 maximum 8 hours), the tracklayer will return to the end of the track, you and your dog are brought to the starting point and given the ‘start article’ – a personal item belonging to the tracklayer.
-Your dog will be expected to take the scent from the start article, follow the track, find the required number of articles and find the tracklayer at the end of the track.
+Your dog will be expected to take the scent from the start article, follow the track and find the tracklayer at the end of the track.

 Track and search tracks are designed to be as close as possible to a real life situation where a dog is meant to find a missing person in varying terrain.
 Tests 1 to 4 are held in parkland type terrain, with some hard surfaces, e.g. sand, gravel, limestone.
 Tests 5 to 10 are urban tracks, set around the suburban streets and are on varied surfaces, e.g. sealed roads, pavements, foot trails, grassed areas and include parked cars, light vehicle and pedestrian traffic and may be in close proximity to buildings.
 Tests 6, 8 and 10 are held at night.